ig3/srf/README.md

 between reviews.
 It is the total study time for the day divided by the number of reviews.

-#### Cards reviewed today
+#### Cards today

+This is the total number of distinct cards viewed today and the number of cards due later in the same day.
+The day is the calendar day in local time.

-This is the total number of distinct cards viewed today.
-This is a count of cards not reviews.
+The total number of cards viewed today is a count of cards not reviews.
 A card might be reviewed multiple times in a day but this counts the cards, not the reviews.

+The cards due later in the same day are those cards scheduled for review before the end of the day in local time.
+This includes cards that are currently due or overdue.

 #### Cards due later today